mwaniki-Titus/Book-clubwebsite/README.md

 User-following system.
 User ratings and comments on clubs.
 Administrative access to manage users, clubs, books, ratings, and summaries.
-Overview
+# Overview
 Book Club Website provides a seamless and interactive experience for users with various features and components.
 It enables users to access a wide range of functionalities:

-1.Landing Page: A welcoming landing page where users can get a glimpse of the book club world.

-2.Club Display: Explore and join existing book clubs to connect with like-minded readers.
+1. Club Display: Explore and join existing book clubs to connect with like-minded readers.

-3.Create Club: Organize your book club, set up club details, and manage memberships.
+2. Create Club: Organize your book club, set up club details, and manage memberships.

-4.User Profile: Personalized user profiles to track activities, manage book clubs, and access book summaries.
+3. User Profile: Personalized user profiles to track activities, manage book clubs, and access book summaries.

-5.About Section: Learn more about the platform, its mission, and vision.
+4. About Section: Learn more about the platform, its mission, and vision.

-6.Log In/Sign Up: User authentication with a smooth transition between login and signup.
+5.Log In/Sign Up: User authentication with a smooth transition between login and signup.

-7.Club Section: Dive deep into specific book clubs, view book details, and participate in discussions.
+6. Club Section: Dive deep into specific book clubs, view book details, and participate in discussions.

-8.Book Details: Explore the intricate details of books, including summaries, authors, and more.
+7.Book Details: Explore the intricate details of books, including summaries, authors, and more.

-Prerequisites
+# Prerequisites
 Before setting up the project, make sure you have the following installed:

 Python 3.x